ALHDLIOX/LabStudyAutoLearn/README.md

 - When time completes, it clicks the next required item and continues.
 - Click `Next` to skip the current item.
 The script will auto‑read the new item's times and start automatically.
 - Click `Stop` to pause at any time.

+If the panel does not appear, ensure you are on a “learning detail” page where both “已学习” and “要求学习” labels are visible, and that the userscript is enabled in Tampermonkey.

 ## Configuration